aboudou/movingraspi/README.md

 How to use MovingRaspi (server)
 -------------------------------

 You'll first have to build the assembly, and plug it to the Raspberry Pi.
-For now, (check [https://goddess-gate.com/dc2/index.php/pages/raspiledmeter.en](https://goddess-gate.com/dc2/index.php/pages/raspiledmeter.en) for information) for a test assembly working with the current code.
+For now, check “Documentation/MovingRaspi concept.fzz” for a test assembly working with the current code.

 Then update “config.py” file to fit your needs.